 Project Description and Benefits

-The Windermere Sewage Overflow Prevention Project will improve these existing sewer systems to reduce the frequency and volume of sewer overflows into Lake Washington during periods of heavy rainfall.
+The Windermere Sewage Overflow Prevention Project will improve the existing sewer systems to reduce the frequency and volume of sewer overflows into Lake Washington during periods of heavy rainfall.

 Near Magnuson Park on the south side of NE 65th Street, the project team will install: